 “Ask Antique Trader” submission guidelines

-You can send your questions to “Ask Antique Trader” either by e-mail with attached digital images (preferred) or by regular mail with color prints (photos cannot be returned).
+Subscribers send questions to “Ask Antique Trader” either by e-mail with attached digital images (preferred) or by regular mail with color prints (photos cannot be returned).
 In either case, be as detailed as possible regarding condition, dimensions and markings.
 As always, we’ll select the best examples to feature in our pages.
+Personal replies are not possible.

 We love hearing from readers, so let us know what you like about Antique Trader and how we can improve the magazine.
 We cannot provide valuations of antiques and collectibles over the phone.